Hosting a new member orientation is a great way to engage new members.

 Let members know how they can communicate with your organization.
 For example, provide contact information, social media details, and a link for a frequently asked questions (FAQ) page on your online community where members can go for answers and support.
 Be sure to send a follow-up email after the orientation with these important details.

-Include time at the end of your orientation to answer any questions.
+Include time at the end of your new member orientation to answer any questions.
 Consider staying on the webinar for 10-15 minutes after the orientation to continue answering questions.